shichao-an/notes/docs/bd/ch1.md

 Traditional systems, and the data management techniques associated with them, have failed to scale to Big Data.

-To tackle the challenges of Big Data, a lof of new technologies has emerged, many of which have been grouped under the term *NoSQL*.
+To tackle the challenges of Big Data, a lot of new technologies have emerged, many of which have been grouped under the term *NoSQL*.
 In some ways, these new technologies are more complex than traditional databases, and in other ways they’re simpler.
 These systems can scale to vastly larger sets of data, but using these technologies effectively requires a fundamentally new set of techniques.
-They aren’t one-size-fits-all solutions.
+They aren't one-size-fits-all solutions.

 Many of these Big Data systems were pioneered by Google, including: